astroandes/CLARA_RotationOutflows/referee.md

 + R: We have changed the perspective our paper.
 Instead of focusing on finding probes for rotation in current observational data we focus on the ability to include rotational effects using the semi-analytic approach.
+We keep as clear observational test the spectra taken from different locations in the emitting galaxy.
 ```

 _**2/ Characterisation of the Lya profiles:**